zzisbeauty/HeyGem.ai/README.md

 ## Version Update Notice

-**The Lite version is officially released, you can download it [here](https://github.com/GuijiAI/HeyGem.ai/releases)**
+**The Lite version is officially released, you can download it [here](https://github.com/GuijiAI/HeyGem.ai/releases/tag/v1.0.3-Lite).
+If you want to experience the standard version (original version), you can click [here](https://github.com/GuijiAI/HeyGem.ai/releases/tag/v1.0.3) to download**

-1. The Lite version can reduce two services heygem-tts / heygem-asr, reducing the installation size from 70G to 13.5G
+1. The Lite version can reduce two services heygem-tts / heygem-asr, reducing the installation size from 70GB to 13.5GB
-2. The Lite version has faster custom image and video generation
+2. The Lite version customizes avatars and video generation faster
-3. The Lite version does not have the text-to-video function, it can only generate videos by uploading audio
+3. The Lite version does not have text-to-video functionality, it can only generate videos by uploading audio

 ## Important Notice to Developer Partners